The Source List: 25+ Interior Designers And Influencers To Follow For the Ultimate Home Inspo

 Between being on IG for more than 10 years, and working as a design editor, I’ve managed to come up with quite a list of home decor Instagrammers I love.
 So, if you’re looking for IG inspo for your home for the very first time, or you’re just wanting to expand your horizons to new accounts, keep reading, because I’m sharing a whole bunch of my favorite home design influencers on Instagram.

-20 of the Best Home Decor and Interior Design Influeners To Follow
+25+ of the Best Home Decor Influencers and Interior Designers for Decorating Inspiration

 Jean Stoffer might not have a Netflix show, but she does have one on the Magnolia network.
 The designer, who is best known for her jaw-dropping kitchen designs (definitely one to watch if you’re looking for kitchen inspo!), brings a fresh touch to traditional style and will appeal to anyone with an older home or a love for muted, but saturated colors.